GladTek/Cooper/README.md

 # The Ultimate Astro Boilerplate

+⚠️ DO NOT MERGE THIS PULL REQUEST ⚠️

 The most advanced, batteries-included template for building blazing-fast SaaS, AI tools, and modern web applications with Astro 5, Tailwind CSS 4, and React.

 <p align="center">